TubMC/TextComponents-Spigot/README.md

 This is due to the limitations of the underlying [SelectorComponent](https://github.com/SpigotMC/BungeeCord/blob/master/chat/src/main/java/net/md_5/bungee/api/chat/SelectorComponent.java) and cannot be resolved

 > I have requested a fix of this in [this feature request](https://github.com/SpigotMC/BungeeCord/issues/3512)

+### ITranslatableComponent (kinda)

+The following methods *may* not work:

+`#getTranslationFallback()`, `#setTranslationFallback()`

+While the underlying api now [supports this feature](https://github.com/SpigotMC/BungeeCord/blob/master/chat/src/main/java/net/md_5/bungee/api/chat/TranslatableComponent.java#L36) spigot's version of it doesn't seem to have caught up yet.
+As a result an attempt to modify the field is performed upon calling these methods (for when it's updated) but if that fails an error message is displayed **once**.